-This is not a step by step instruction guide, this has already been done by people far better at it than I, here are the links I used to have are now broken but Rennlist should have plenty of reference material.
+This is not a step by step instruction guide, this has already been done by people far better at it than I, the links I used to have are now broken but Rennlist should have plenty of reference material.

 After the intake I have learnt my lesson, replace everything while you are in there unless you like revisiting the same task multiple times.
 Sure you get better at it but variety works for me.
 So ... to begin with I ordered everything but the waterpump, reason for this is it would stop me putting it all back together if I found something that should be replaced while I was in there.
 I figured I would dismantle everything and then do another order, hey, it works for me :-)

 First job is to remove the radiator and associated cooling pipes, both oil and water, this makes the whole engine much more accessible.